pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 #### Setting up the controllers

 Time to move to the controllers.
-First, we’ll install the ‘responders’ gem, which will let us apply a ‘respond_to’ rule to all the actions in our controllers, making the code DRY-er.
+First, we’ll install the `responders` gem, which will let us apply a `respond_to` rule to all the actions in our controllers, making the code DRY-er.
 Put the gem in your gemfile and bundle it:

 ```ruby